-Further insight on MHW characteristics was carried out by evaluating for each region the evolution of intensity and spatial extent of the MHW at depths where maximum intensity occurred in each region (surface, 40m and 156m) (Figure 3 b, c and d).
+Further insight into MHW characteristics was obtained for each region by evaluating the evolution of intensity and spatial extent of the MHW at depths where maximum intensity occurred in each region (at the surface, 40 m and 156 m) (Fig. 3b, c and d).

-At the surface, like observed in month of highest MHW categories (Figure 2b), later timing in the peak of MHW for the more westward regions is evidenced in the area averaged intensity.
-Maximum intensity is reached earlier in the most eastern region, the NASE region (beginning of May), then in the NATR region (late July), and in the CARB region (October) (Figure 3b solid blue line, 3c solid green line and 3d solid red lines).
-We also note a peak in March in CARB region (lasting 10 days and reaching an intensity of 0.9 °C) which seems to be an isolate event and would require further investigation not done here.
+At the surface, as observed in the month of highest MHW categories (Fig. 2b), later timing in the peak of MHW for the more westward regions is evidenced in the area-averaged intensity.
+Maximum intensity is reached earlier in the most eastern region, the NASE region (beginning of May), then in the NATR region (late July) and in the CARB region (October) (Fig. 3b solid blue line, Fig. 3c solid green line and Fig. 3d solid red lines).
+We also note a peak in March in the CARB region (lasting 10 d and reaching an intensity of 0.9 °C), which seems to be an isolated event and would require further investigation that is not done here.